Nicole Randall Johnson

 Nicole Randall Johnson (born December 9, 1973) is an American actress, writer and producer.
-Johnson is most notable for her membership in the recurring cast of performers on the sketch comedy series MADtv.
+Johnson is best known for her work on the sketch comedy series MADtv.

 Biography

-Johnson was born in Los Angeles, California.
-When she turned seven, Johnson's family left LA and she split the rest of her time growing up in Phoenix, Arizona, and later, Portland, Oregon.
-She attended the University of Arizona, where she majored in theatre.
-While pursuing her degree, she performed in a number of dramatic plays and was a member of the school's sketch and improv group, Comedy Corner.
+Johnson was born in Los Angeles, California, United States, North America.
+When she turned seven, Johnson's family left Los Angeles and she spent time growing up in Phoenix, Arizona and later, Portland, Oregon.
+She attended the University of Arizona, where she majored in theater.
+While pursuing her degree, Johnson performed in a number of plays and was a member of the school's sketch and improv group, Comedy Corner.

-After college, Johnson moved back to Los Angeles and began studying at The Groundlings School and Theatre, whose alumni include fellow MADtv cast members Phil LaMarr, Michael McDonald and Daniele Gaither.
-There she became a member of the Sunday Company, where she wrote and performed for a year before becoming a Series Regular on the acclaimed Bravo comedy series, Significant Others.
+After college, Johnson moved back to Los Angeles and began studying at The Groundlings School and Theatre, whose alumni include fellow MADtv cast members Phil LaMarr, Michael McDonald, and Daniele Gaither.
+She became a member of the school's Sunday Company, where she wrote and performed for a year before becoming a series regular on the acclaimed Bravo comedy series Significant Others.

-Johnson has had recurring roles on Key & Peele, Reno 911! and Andy Barker, P.I..
-A few of her other television credits include guest-starring roles on Single Parents, Prime Suspect, Weeds, Curb Your Enthusiasm, Monk, CSI: Crime Scene Investigation, The Shield, Hannah Montana and Hot in Cleveland.
+Johnson has had recurring roles on Key & Peele, Reno 911!, and Andy Barker, P.I..
+A few of her other television credits include guest-starring roles on Single Parents, Prime Suspect, Weeds, Curb Your Enthusiasm, Monk, CSI: Crime Scene Investigation, The Shield, Hannah Montana, and Hot in Cleveland.

-Johnson had supporting roles in such films as Murder Mystery, Role Models, The 40 Year Old Virgin, Transformers and In Her Shoes.
+Johnson has had supporting roles in such films as In Her Shoes (2005), The 40-Year-Old Virgin (2005), Transformers (2007), Role Models (2008), and Murder Mystery (2019).